-The trailer tongue weight (1) should be 10-15% and fifth-wheel or gooseneck tongue weight should be 15-25% of the total loaded trailer weight (2).
+The trailer tongue weight (1) should be 10-15% of the total loaded trailer weight (2).
 Some specific trailer types, such as boat trailers, fall outside of this range.
 Always refer to the trailer owner's manual for the recommended trailer tongue weight for each trailer.
-Never exceed the maximum loads for the vehicle, hitch, and trailer.
+Never exceed the maximum loads for the vehicle, hitch and trailer.